*** Notice: I have experienced ongoing cyber attack(s), including increased difficulty in uploading/updating the mod, please see following details;

 Since the 1st attempt to publish Version 9B, I have experienced attack(s) on my computer, as well as technical difficulties with regards to uploading the file (doing nothing different from any previous versions).
 Experience tells me Someone doesn't like what I have said, and wants it silenced. ***

-Version 10 finally includes a major new feature that has been requested for a while now; the possibility of Online play!
+Version 10 will finally include a major new feature that has been requested for a while now; the possibility of Online play!
 This is achieved via CNCNet, which is where online play is supported for multiple command & conquer games, including Officially Supported mods.
 The New Horizons mod is not 'Officially' supported, as it is just myself that works on it, and I have done my best to implement this new compatability without any direct support.
 The release of Version 10 will give the option to launch the game via a CNCNet launcher, enabling players to create or join a game online.
-There will be some limitations with online play; the Campaign Missions won't be selectable, and I thought the New Countries that New Horizons adds wouldn't be playable, but with helpful advice from the CNCNet Discord forum, this obstacle has been overcome!
+There will be some initial limitations with online play; the Campaign Missions won't be selectable, and the New Countries that New Horizons adds won't be playable, so you will have to make do with the game's original countries (including Yuri's faction!).
+Apparently anyone can add any mod to CNCNet, not just the maker of the mod, so if anybody makes further progress on compatability, feel free to share any advice?
 Players will still be able to launch the game the traditional way via RunAres however, where normal Skirmish, LAN, and Campaigns will have full 100% New Horizons features capable.
-I highly recommend fans of the Command & Conquer series to take a look at CNCNet's website; Cncnet.org

 New Old Modes :)

 'Mechanised Infantry Mode', where the use of heavy equipment such as tanks will be limited, instead focusing on the use of mechanised infantry divisions.
-This includes the combined use of Infantry Fighting Vehicles and infantry.
+This will include the combined use of Infantry Fighting Vehicles and infantry.